raftsim/raftsim.github.io/README.md

 - Parts that don't move independently of each other (like the popsicle sticks from Zippy Catapult) can be made into an assembly, since it is easier to position fixed objects in CAD than using JS.
 - We used Autodesk Fusion 360 and OnShape to create our CAD designs.
 Both are free for students but expensive otherwise, so they may not be great options.
 The important thing to keep in mind when choosing a CAD software is exporting to a text-based file format, which can either be `.obj` or `.stl`.
 Fusion 360 includes obj files as an export option, while OnShape has stl files.
 - Maintaining consistent units is important to ensure parts actually scale properly with each other.
-- You have to make sure the origin point of each part or assembly is where you want it to be, or you won't be able to properly control the positioning of each part through code
+- The origin point of each part or assembly is where its position and rotation will be manipulated from.
+Ensure this point is easy to make calculations for if the kit requires that complexity.

 Completed Zippy Catapult CAD in Autodesk Fusion 360:
 ![](/storage/instructions/cad-assembly.png)